luketurner/cli-of-mine/README.md

 }
 ```

-## Error Handling
+## Handlers Throwing Errors

-Handlers can "buy into" improved error handling by throwing instances of [AppError].
+Handlers can "buy into" improved error handling by throwing or rejecting with instances of [AppError].
 It extends `Error` with support for error codes, and it automatically "namespaces" your codes by prefixing them with `APP_`, so they won't conflict with `cli-of-mine` codes (or Node codes).

 For example: